Group Iphone Contacts

 Downloading And Using Copytrans Contacts

-- 1Copytrans is a handy application that let you group your iPhone contacts.You can download the software here.Advertisement
+- 1You can download the software here.Copytrans is a handy application that let you group your iPhone contacts.Advertisement

 - 2Install the software following the prompts and then open it on your computer.